intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/data_augmentation/README.md

 - `llm_model`: The path for the LLM model.
 - `embedding_model`: The path for the text embedding model.
 - `input`: The path of the file/folder/link of the content.
 - `output`: The name of output files.
-The default value is 'data'.
+The default value is './data'.
 The default output files are 'data.jsonl', 'data_minedHN.jsonl', 'data_minedHN_split.jsonl'.
 - `temperature`: The value is used to modulate the next token probabilities, and will influence the distribution of similarity scores.
 The default value is 0.8.
 - `top_p`: If set to float < 1, only the smallest set of most probable tokens with probabilities that add up to top_p or higher are kept for generation.
 The default value is 0.9.
 - `top_k`: The number of highest probability vocabulary tokens to keep for top-k-filtering.
 The default value is 40.